 - Number of storeys: multiple storeys make better use of the land and can reduce foundation and roof costs per m²

-- Specification: if you want premium products, expect your build costs to rise considerably
+- Specification: if you want premium or non-standard products, expect your build costs to rise considerably

 - Involvement: depending on how much of the work you are capable of taking on yourself, you can substantially reduce your build costs

-- You can usually save up to 30% on the market value
+- You could save up to 30% on the market value

 - You can usually build something bigger than you could buy for the same money